Sapium59/upstream/README.md

     origin  https://github.com/zhu-yuefeng/hello-world.git (fetch)
     origin  https://github.com/zhu-yuefeng/hello-world.git (push)

-## Target: Fetch changed files from a rempte repo.
+## Target: Fetch changed files from a rempte repo and merge it into local repo.
 This should be done when remote repo is updated while local one is not.
 Fetch right after cloning makes no sense.
 >
     cd hello-world